Yumi-Lab/yumi-wiki/docs/PRINTERS/PRUSA_MK3.md

 You will be prompted to enter the password.

-The Pad Wanhao username is "pi" and the password is "fun".
+The Yumi Smart Pad username is "pi" and the password is "yumi".

 A certificate authorization may appear.
 You need to validate it.
 Once you're logged in, you'll see this screen: